 Scientific literature presents contrasting conclusions: 37% of studies report a neutral effect on weight, 45% note a reduction in BMI in low-calorie diets, and 18% mention metabolic disturbances in certain profiles.

-Interactions with the gut microbiota depend on three main factors:
+Interactions with the intestinal microbiota depend on three main factors:

 - Weekly consumption frequency